Pimblett submits Leavitt in second round in London

 Throughout fight week fans - including rising American star Sean O'Malley - wore wigs, inspired by Pimblett's hair, illustrating the ever-rising popularity of the Merseyside fighter.

-His stardom has not gone unnoticed by the UFC, with Pimblett fighting third on the main card for the second time in four months after only three fights in the promotion
+His stardom has not gone unnoticed by the UFC, with Pimblett fighting third on the main card for the second time in four months after only three fights in the promotion.

 America's Leavitt was booed on his way to the octagon - jeers which erupted into a roars of "oh Paddy the Baddy" as Pimblett started his walk to the cage.